n0-computer/iroh/iroh/README.md

 ### Using events

-If desired an application can use the `events.*` target to handle events by a different subscriber.
+If desired an application can use the `$crate_name::events` target to handle events by a different subscriber.
 However with the default file logging it is already easy to search for all events, e.g. using
 ripgrep:

-`rg 'events\.[a-z_\-.]+' path/to/iroh/logs/iroh.YYYY-MM-DD-NN.log`
+`rg 'events::[a-z_\-:]+' path/to/iroh/logs/iroh.YYYY-MM-DD-NN.log`

 Which will also highlight the full target name by default on a colour supporting terminal.